MEI Travel Banner Ad

 Knowing how to find your way around a cruise can be difficult to master on every new ship you board, even if you’ve sailed before.
 But there are some ways to ease the transition from navigating out of your driveway to walking the decks.

-This guide to finding your way around a cruise ship will have you slinging ship jargon, like bow vs. stern and forward vs. aft, in no time.
+This guide to cruise ship navigation will have you slinging ship jargon, like bow vs. stern and forward vs. aft, in no time.
 So, you can locate the martini bar without breaking a sweat.

 Bow vs. Stern and Forward vs. Aft: How to Find Your Way Around a Cruise Ship